clojure-emacs/clojure-ts-mode/README.md

 ## Configuration

-To see a list of available configuration options do M-x customize-group RET clojure-ts.
+To see a list of available configuration options do `M-x customize-group <RET> clojure-ts`.

 Most configuration changes will require reverting any active clojure-ts-mode buffers.